aleonnet/RTEF/README.md

 ```
 $ python publisher.py
 ```
-A later release will include a function for evaluatating the acuracy of the forecasts to make it easier to determine the accuracy of the forecast and select the most suitable model for a given demand pattern.
+A later release will include a function for evaluatating the accuracy of the forecasts to make it easier to select the most suitable model for a given demand pattern.

 The dataset has been sourced from [Nordpool](http://www.nordpoolspot.com) and contains daily sums of electric power consumption across the Nordic region from January 2013 to September 2017.